Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 To fix this, you’ll need to add self-referencing canonical tags to each page and optimize them both so each page can be considered unique.

-If you’re just copying and pasting content across your website, you’ll likely have your content marked as a duplicate.
+If you’re copying and pasting content across your website, your content will likely be marked as a duplicate.

 Canonical tags are often the culprit for why content can’t be indexed.

-Again, canonical tags are a hint and not a directive, so search engines can choose whether they want to honor it or not, but they will take it as a hint.
+Again, canonical tags are a hint and not a directive, so search engines can choose whether to honor it or not, but they will take it as a hint.

 snMbZwqVFcP7ucqSGamUIyMoG4uL5ARR4j3bDxPXITd